kdheejb7/kdheejb7.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 date:   2020-01-19 21:03:36 +0530
 #categories: Javascript NodeJS
 ---
 Hi, My name is Dohee Kim.
 I'm a Master's student in the School of Computing at KAIST, advised by Prof.Jongse Park.
-I'm a member of CASYS.My research interests include Computer Architecture and system.
+I'm a member of CASYS.
+My research interests include Computer Architecture and system.

 ```javascript
 const Razorpay = require('razorpay');